Email to a friend

 What is astigmatism?

-Astigmatism is a condition where the front surface of the eye (the cornea) or the lens inside the eye is irregularly shaped and causes the vision to be distorted.
 For example, instead of having a round, spherical curvature like a basketball, the cornea may be elongated like a rugby ball.
 Light rays entering an astigmatic eye are bent unevenly.
-As a result, these rays do not focus at a single point on the retina, causing both near and far away objects to be blurred.
+As a result, these rays do not focus at a single point on the retina, causing some parts of the image to be more out of focus than others.

 There are a number of different types of astigmatism.
 These include: